surajraj99/surajraj99.github.io/_pages/about.md

 About Me
 -----
-I am a Ph.D. student in the [Tri-Institutional PhD Program in Computational Biology](https://compbio.triiprograms.org/) at Weill Cornell Medical College, specializing in computational biology and bioinformatics.
-My research interests include the impact of data heterogeneity in federated learning, predicting the ploidy status of embryos using deep video classification, clinical trial emulation, and deep learning in genomics.
+I am a Ph.D. student in the [Tri-Institutional PhD Program in Computational Biology](https://compbio.triiprograms.org/) at Weill Cornell Medical College, specializing in computational biology and machine learning.
+My research interests include exploring multimodal methods for furthering women's health and in vitro fertilization (IVF), clinical trial emulation, natural language processing and modeling in medical data, as well as deep learning in genomics.
 I am honored to be supported by the National Science Foundation through a Graduate Research Fellowship.
 Currently, I am co-mentored by [Dr. Fei Wang](https://wcm-wanglab.github.io/) and [Dr. Iman Hajirasouliha](https://physiology.med.cornell.edu/faculty/hajirasouliha/lab/).

 In the past, I have had the opportunity to work as a Bioinformatics Researcher at Wake Forest School of Medicine under the guidance of [Dr. Umit Topaloglu](https://datascience.cancer.gov/about/staff-directory/umit-topaloglu).
 My projects there included the identification of immunotherapy-related adverse events (irAEs), predicting COVID-19 diagnosis using televisits and progress notes, and federated learning using cloud computing.
-I also worked on detecting smoking status using natural language processing.

 During my undergraduate studies at Georgia Institute of Technology, I majored in Biomedical Engineering with a minor in Computing and Intelligence.
 I was awarded the President’s Undergraduate Research Award (PURA) Fellowship.

-In my free time, I enjoy exploring the latest advancements in machine learning and artificial intelligence.
-I am passionate about using technology to solve real-world problems and make a positive impact on society.

 Outreach
 -----